 Just a quick article this time around after Zerochan, who is writing an exhaustive Raimais guide, asked me to take a look at the game and see if I could find any debug leftovers.
 Do level select and invulnerability count?
 Yes they do!
-I'll even throw in a bonus (probably-)never-before-seen game ending!
+I’ll even throw in a bonus (possibly-)never-before-seen game ending!

 Skip Warning Message